mpeterv/luacheck/docsrc/warnings.rst

 112  Mutating an undefined global variable.
 113  Accessing an undefined global variable.
 121  Setting a read-only global variable.
-122  Mutating a read-only global variable.
+122  Setting a read-only field of a global variable.
 131  Unused implicitly defined global variable.
+142  Setting an undefined field of a global variable.
+143  Accessing an undefined field of a global variable.
 211  Unused local variable.
 212  Unused argument.
 213  Unused loop variable.